 Dogs are naturally omnivorous.
-They need a high protein diet but
+They need a high-protein diet but

 will flourish on one that depends on vegetarian protein sources.
 Legumes of all types and whole grains can give your dog a healthy protein source.

-What goes in a vegan dog diet?
+What goes into a vegan dog diet?

 Dogs can safely enjoy a broad range of vegan-friendly foods, including: